sudoxyz/mit-map-proxy/README.md

 This script takes a source image (e.g., `map.png`) and generates a directory of map tiles.

 -   It creates multiple zoom levels.
--   For each zoom level, it resizes the source image to fit within a square canvas, preserving the aspect ratio and centering it on a transparent background.
+-   For each zoom level, it resizes the source image to fit within a square canvas, preserving the aspect ratio and centring it on a transparent background.
 -   It then slices this canvas into 256x256 pixel tiles.
 -   To save space, it only saves tiles that contain image data (i.e., are not completely transparent).